Thinking about becoming a Delivery Manager?

 Personally I have no problems paying to attend events as they take time and cost money to organise.
 I appreciate the position of privilege I have saying that, but it’s an important point to make.

-My advice: look for events where there’s talks, interviews or something alongside a networking element.
+My advice: Look for events where there’s talks, interviews or something alongside a networking element.
 Check any past events you’re interested in and see if the tone of the organisers sounds right for you and if any pictures show the sort of people you think you’d want to hang out with.
 I try to avoid events where a) any panel isn’t made up of people that look like me and b) any sponsors names make me feel disappointed.
 If you’re not enjoying it, leave - your time is valuable.

 If you like books then this area is pretty thin on the ground.
 There’s only one which I’d recommend spending money on and that’s Delivery Management: Enabling Teams to Delivery Value by Jonny Williams.
 I’ve gotten to know Jonny reasonably well over the past few years and he’s crafted something that’s infinitely more usable than any course for a tiny fraction of the price.
 It’s on my list one day to write a book that I hope sits alongside this on any bookshelf.

-There are some really great reads that are parallel to working in the delivery space, particularly if you’re interested in services that people use, or a user-centred design angle.
+There are some really great reads that are closely parallel to working in the delivery space, particularly if you’re interested in services that people use, or a user-centred design angle.

 Here are my go to’s and they’re linked out in the Resources section at the bottom of the page.